Axia-Tech/AXIA-wiki/docs/learn/learn-transaction-fees.md

 Unsigned transactions are for special cases where a user needs to submit an extrinsic from a key pair that does not control funds.
-For example, when users [claim their DOT tokens](https://claims.axiasolar.network) after genesis, their DOT address doesn't have any funds yet, so that uses an unsigned transaction.
+For example, when users [claim their SOLAR tokens](https://claims.axiacoin.network) after genesis, their SOLAR address doesn't have any funds yet, so that uses an unsigned transaction.
 Validators also submit unsigned transactions in the form of "heartbeat" messages to indicate that they are online.
 These heartbeats must be signed by one of the validator's [session keys](learn-keys.md).
 Session keys never control